Set enrollment restrictions

 - Maximum version.

-- Restrict personally owned devices (iOS, Android device administrator, Android Enterprise work profile, macOS, Windows, and Windows Mobile only).
+- Restrict personally owned devices (iOS, Android device administrator, Android Enterprise work profile, macOS, and Windows).

 Default restrictions are automatically provided for both device type and device limit enrollment restrictions.
 You can change the options for the defaults.
 Default restrictions apply to all user and userless enrollments.
 You can override these defaults by creating new restrictions with higher priorities.